noreynolds/notes/docs/aws/ccp/services/databases.md

 ### DynamoDB
 Serverless NoSQL database service that has no cold starts, version upgrades, maintenance windows, patching or downtime maintenance.
 Offers DynamoDB streams for event-driven applications.

+Maximum allowed item size: 400 KB.

+Full encryption of user data in transit (SSL) and at rest (AES-256, KMS key).

 ## In-memory